 - 2 teaspoons cumin

-- 1 chipotle pepper in adobo sauce (seeds removed, chopped)
+- 1 chipotle pepper in adobo sauce (seeds removed, chopped) *be sure to buy a clean brand, or follow a clean recipe

 - Unrefined sea salt (to taste)